 - Select File | Save As… from the menu.

-How to Save Files in Vim: FAQ
+How to Save a File in Vim: FAQ

 Can I save from normal mode or insert mode?